David Nazarian College of Business and Economics News

 “Students feel less intimidated asking questions from a peer than asking a professor,” Williams said.
 “Such self-disclosure can lead to more opportunities for teachers to provide meaningful help.”
 Read more

-The foundation is providing a $50,000 grant to support the Student Consulting program and Bull Ring Competition at CSUN’s David Nazarian College of Business and Economics.
+The foundation is providing a $50,000 grant to support the Business Honors Small Business Consulting Program CSUN’s David Nazarian College of Business and Economics.

 Wurwand credits the CSUN students she met at her on-campus speaking engagement last year with driving the decision to fund the program.
 “It was actually the single persuading thing in choosing to work with CSUN,” she said.
 “I was just blown away by the students.
 I thought, ‘This is the energy, this is the hunger, this is the tenacity that makes successful entrepreneurs.’”
 Read more